Puntalytics/Puntalytics.github.io/_posts/2021-04-18-Jake-Bailey,-part-2.md

   rmarkdown::render(inputFile, encoding = encoding, output_dir = "../_posts") })
 ---

-In part 2 of our interview with Jake Bailey, we ask the all-pro to elaborate on his approach and how he evaluates his performance.
+In part 2 of our interview with Jake Bailey, we ask the All-Pro to elaborate on his approach and how he evaluates his performance.

 ***The Punt Runts: How many different punt plays does the team have?
 To